-C4 The digital public service does not consume any documentation about the data, information and knowledge consumed.
-The digital public service consumes human-readable documentation about the data, information and knowledge consumed.
-The digital public service consumes ad- hoc machine- readable documentation about the data, information and knowledge consumed (e.g. provides an unformatted introduction and explanation of the data, information and knowledge consumed).
-The digital public service consumes formatted machine-readable documentation about the data, information and knowledge consumed (e.g. written in JSON).
-The digital public service consumes a standard formatted machine-readable documentation about the data, information and knowledge consumed (e.g. following an API schema).
-C5 The digital public service does not consume data, information and knowledge from any Master data repository The digital public service consumes basic data, information and knowledge from limited Master data repositories The digital public service consumes data, information and knowledge from specific Master Data repositories The digital public service consumes delivers data, information and knowledge from a national Master Data repository (e.g. business registry) The digital public service consumes data, information and knowledge from a trans- European Master Data repository (e.g. reference data or base registry across borders)
+Ite m Ad hoc (1) Opportunisti c (2) Essential (3) Sustainable (4) Seamless (5) N/A No Answ er C4 The service does not consume any documentati on about the data, information and knowledge consumed.
+The service consumes human-readable documentati on about the data, information and knowledge consumed.
+The service consumes ad-hoc machine-readable documentati on about the data, information and knowledge consumed (e.g. provides an unformatted introduction and explanation of the data, information and knowledge consumed).
+The service provides formatted machine-readable documentation about the data, information and knowledge delivered (e.g. written in JSON).
+The service consumes a standard formatted machine-readable documentati on about the data, information and knowledge consumed (e.g. following an API schema).
+Not applicabl e or not necessar y (accordi ng to the scope of the service) No answe r C5 The service does not consume data, information and knowledge from any Master data repository The service consumes basic data, information and knowledge from a Master data repository.
+The service consumes data, information and knowledge from specific Master Data repositories The service consumes delivers data, information and knowledge from a national Master Data repository (e.g. business registry) The service consumes data, information and knowledge from a trans-European Master Data repository (e.g. reference data or base registry across borders) Not applicabl e or not necessar y (accordi ng to the scope of the service) No answe r